das-projects/AIForge/README.md

 # 🎨 Creating Flows

-Creating flows with Langflow is easy.
+Creating flows with AIForgeflow is easy.
 Simply drag components from the sidebar onto the canvas and connect them to start building your application.

 Explore by editing prompt parameters, grouping components into a single high-level component, and building your own Custom Components.